Aircraft in fiction: Messerschmitt Bf 108

-Two Messerschmitt Bf 108 Taifuns depicted Messerschmitt Bf 109 fighters in the 1962 film The Longest Day, and the type substituted for unavailable Luftwaffe fighters again in the 1964 film 633 Squadron.
+Two Messerschmitt Bf 108 Taifuns substituted for unavailable Luftwaffe fighters again in the 1964 film 633 Squadron.

 Messerschmitt Bf 109

 27 Spanish Hispano Aviación HA-1112 M1L 'Buchon' single-engined fighters, Messerschmitt Bf 109s built under license in Spain, were used in the 1969 film Battle of Britain.
 The Buchons were altered to look more like correct Bf 109Es, adding mock machine guns and cannon, redundant tailplane struts, and removing the rounded wingtips.